Abolition of monarchy: Roman Kingdom/Republic

-Political theory

 Civil War and English Republic

 Under the leadership of Oliver Cromwell, in 1649, King Charles I was tried for high treason, convicted and executed.
 This marked the conclusion of the English Civil War which resulted in the Parliament of England overthrowing the English monarchy, and initiating a period of an English republic (known as the Wars of the Three Kingdoms).
 After eleven years, in 1660, a limited monarchy was restored but moderated by an independent Parliament.

 In the Kingdom of England, the Glorious Revolution of 1688 furthered the constitutional monarchy, restricted by laws such as the Bill of Rights 1689 and the Act of Settlement 1701.
 At the same time, in Scotland, the Convention of Estates enacted the Claim of Right Act 1689, which placed similar limits on the Scottish monarchy.

-Atlantic Revolutions
+Atlantic and French Revolutions

 American

 Organized anti-monarchism in what is now the United States developed out of a gradual revolution that began in 1765, as colonists resisted a stamp tax through boycott and condemnation of tax officials.
 While they were subject to the authority of the Parliament of Great Britain (as the monarchy was a limited monarchy since 1660), the North American citizens increasingly clashed with the Parliament that did not provide seats for parliamentary representatives from North America.
 With the Declaration of Independence in 1776, anti-monarchical propaganda resulted in violent protests that systematically removed symbols of monarchy.
 For instance, an equestrian statue of George III in New York City was toppled.
 Parliamentary loyalists were particularly affected by partisan attacks, with tens of thousands leaving for British Canada.
 Property that remained was confiscated by each of thirteen newly created States through newly passed laws.
 Artifacts from the colonial period depicting the British monarchy are seldom found in the United States.
 However, not all sentiment equated to anti-monarchism.
 A normality of a monarchy at the head of a polity remained, that some Americans saw a presidency in monarchical terms, a Caesar of the republic, was an early debate in the new republic.